matloff/fasteR/README.md

 Here we made use of the built-in R functions **max** and **min**.

-> <span style="color:red">Tip:</span>  Build new functions from old
-> ones (which may in turn depend on other old ones, etc.).

-Again, the last item computed is the subtraction, so it will be automatically returned, just what we want.
-As before, I chose to name the argument **y**, but it could be anything.
-However, I did not name the function 'range', as there is already a built-in R function of that name.
+Again, the last item computed in **rng** is the subtraction, so it will be automatically returned, just what we want.
+I chose to name the argument **y**, but it could be anything.

 > **Your Turn:**  Try your hand at writing some simple functions along
 > the lines seen here.
-You might start by writing a function **cgd()**,
+You might start by writing a function **cgd**,
-> like **mgd()** above, but returning the count of the number of
+> like **mgd** above, but returning the count of the number of
 > elements in **x** that are greater than **d**.
 Then may try writing a
 > function **n0(x)**, that returns the number of 0s in the vector
 > ***x***.
 (Hint:  Make use of R's **==** and **sum**.)
 Another